The mestiza muse

 Before you use any method or product on your hair, one of the first things you should look into is your hair type.

 Curly hair is not a one-size-fits-all category.
-There are different hair types of curly hair, and each one requires unique care.
+There are different types of curly hair and hair texture, each requiring unique care.

 The best way to give your curly hair precisely what it needs is to understand your specific hair type and the best way to care for it.